alix-tz/phd/posts/015/index.md

 - a 30-reference long bibliography on the field of the Digital Humanities; and
 - a short presentation of a proposed "practical" analysis.

-Then a week later, the jury sent a question[^question].
-I was given 1 week (168h exactly) to think about this question and write a response in the form of a 10-15 page-long essay.
-The jury had between a week and two weeks to read the response before an oral examination took place.[^remote]
+Then a week later, the jury sent a question.[^question] I was given 1 week (168h exactly) to think about this question and write a response in the form of a 10-15 page-long essay.
+The jury had between a week and two weeks to read the response before an oral examination took place (on Zoom).

 The oral examination has some similarities with a PhD defense.
 It started with a 20 minute long presentation that I gave where I summarized my research project (10 minutes) and presented a technical analysis (10 minutes).
 I chose to focus my technical presentation on an experiment I have been conducting and on which I hope to communicate more in the near future.
-Then, after my presentation, there were two rounds of questions about my research project, my experiment or about the answer I formulated in my essay[^more].
+Then, after my presentation, there were two rounds of questions about my research project, my experiment or about the answer I formulated in my essay.[^more]

 I am very happy that such an examination exists in the North American program.
 It may seem like a lot of stress (and it is), but I found that it is also a very good milestone to progress a lot towards the formalization of a research project.
 The oral examination is a great opportunity to present a project to people who don't necessarily know what you have been up to before, and it's a really really great occasion to get feedback.